 (445km – 4.5hrs)

-Enjoy a great coffee and breakfast from the Port Hotel before setting off to Kalbarri.
+Enjoy a great coffee and breakfast at the Port Hotel in Carnarvon before setting off to Kalbarri.
 Arriving in Kalbarri, enjoy a light lunch at Angie's cafe.

 For dinner, try one of our favourites:

 - Kalbarri Edge Restaurant

 Kalbarri to Perth